lvgl/lvgl/docs/overview/profiler.rst

 If the trace logs are not automatically printed when the buffer is not full, you can try the following methods to force the log output:

-1. Reduce the value of `LV_PROFILER_BUILTIN_BUF_SIZE` to fill the buffer more quickly and trigger automatic printing.
+1. Reduce the value of :c:macro:`LV_PROFILER_BUILTIN_BUF_SIZE` to fill the buffer more quickly and trigger automatic printing.
 2. Manually call or use a timer to call the :cpp:func:`lv_profiler_builtin_flush` function to force the log output.

 Permission denied when executing trace_filter.sh